awjdn9/awjdn9/README.md

 ## About Me

-I’m a lifelong learner and passionate technologist who thrives on trying new tools, frameworks, and languages.
+I’m a diverse sales & technical professional in cybersecurity, cloud, and enterprise applications.
+I'm a lifelong learner and passionate technologist who thrives on understanding the tools, frameworks, and languages that I work with.

-Whether I’m tinkering with the latest AI models, architecting home‑lab networks, or exploring a new programming paradigm, I love turning ideas into reality—and sharing the journey along the way!
+Whether I’m tinkering with the latest AI models, architecting home‑lab networks, or exploring a new programming paradigm, I love to stretch the limits of what's possible.

 ---